wafaadam548-bot/forst_processingprograme/README.md

 2. Double-click the **`Bounce & Catch.exe`** file.
 3. Enjoy playing!
 ---
+## 🚀 How to Run(using Processing)

+Download the file named first_processingprogram.pde (or your main game .pde file).

+Save the .pde file inside a new folder on your computer.
+You can rename the folder and the file if you want, but keep the .pde extension.

+Open the Processing app on your computer.
+If you don’t have it yet, download it from processing.org .

+In Processing, click File > Open, then navigate to the folder where you saved your .pde file and select it.

+Click the Run button (the ▶️ icon) at the top of the Processing window to start the game.

+To play the game, use your mouse to move the paddle left and right and enjoy!

 ## 🧠 Project Type
 **Software Project – Interactive Game**